redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 Here are steps to configure DNS and generate the ***admin-training-3*** snapshot, image, and template.

 You can:
-- Use the pre-configure VNC Docker image in GCR as is
+- Use the pre-configure VNC Docker image in GCR
 - Re-configure the Docker image
 - Configure the vanilla VNC image from scratch.